 I answered by placing hearts in the shape of YES on his windshield – each heart saying: “Your prayers have been answered.”
 (Yes, that is him standing all Tom Cruise like next to his Jeep.)

-That prayer plant is still alive today.
-It has become a symbol of our love.
-It has survived periods of neglect and inattention.
+The prayer plant became a symbol of our love, surviving periods of neglect and inattention.
 Often we would recognize it’s debilitated state and quickly work to nurture it back to life.
-Most recently I had to take the remaining living branch and grow new shoots to transplant.
+At one point I had to take the remaining living branch and grow new shoots to transplant.

 It often seemed like a small miracle just to get out one night a week, but our annual overnight trips became the time of real rejuvenation.
 Take the inconvenient out of the equation and send a message of what you value most then put in the effort to prove it.